mdavish/mdavish/README.md

 # I'm Max
-I'm a PM at [Yext](https://www.yext.com/).
-I work on [Answers](http://yext.com/products/answers).

-Areas of interest:
-- Deep learning
-- NLP
-- React/NextJS
+I'm a co-founder of [Quotient](https://www.getquotient.ai/)

+Check it out